X-Men Origins: Wolverine: Plot

 Logan locates Wraith and Dukes at a boxing gym in Las Vegas.
-Dukes, who has ballooned in size due to a guilt-induced eating disorder, explains that Victor still works for Stryker, hunting down mutants for Stryker to experiment on at his new laboratory, located at a place called "The Island".
-Dukes also mentions Remy "Gambit" LeBeau, the only one who escaped from the island and therefore knows its location.
-Wraith and Logan find LeBeau in New Orleans, then both fight Victor, who kills Wraith and extracts his DNA.
+Dukes, who has ballooned in size due to a guilt-induced eating disorder, explains that Victor still works for Stryker, hunting down mutants for Stryker to experiment on at his new laboratory, located at "The Island".
+Dukes also mentions Remy "Gambit" LeBeau, the only one who escaped from the island and therefore knew its location.
+Wraith and Logan find Gambit in New Orleans, and then both fight Victor, who kills Wraith and extracts his DNA.
 Agreeing to help release mutants that Stryker has captured, Gambit takes Logan to Stryker's facility on Three Mile Island.
 Logan learns that Kayla is alive, having been forced by Stryker into surveilling him in exchange for her sister's safety.
 However, Stryker refuses to release her sister and denies Victor the adamantium bonding promised for his service, claiming that test results revealed Victor would not survive the operation.
 Stryker activates Wade, now known as Weapon XI, a "mutant killer" with the powers of multiple mutants.

-While Logan and Victor fight off Weapon XI, Kayla is mortally wounded leading the captive mutants to Professor Charles Xavier and safety.
-After Logan kills Weapon XI, Stryker arrives and shoots Logan in the head with adamantium bullets, rendering him unconscious.
+As Logan and Victor fight off Weapon XI, Kayla is mortally wounded while leading the captive mutants to Professor Charles Xavier and safety.
+After Logan kills Weapon XI, Stryker arrives and shoots Logan in the head with an adamantium bullet, rendering him unconscious.
 Before Stryker can shoot Kayla, she grabs him and uses her mutant power to persuade him to turn around and walk away until his feet bleed, then succumbs to her injuries.
 Logan regains consciousness but has lost his memory.
-He notices his dog tags read "Logan" on one side and "Wolverine" on the other.
-He pauses upon noticing Kayla's body, but does not recognize her.
+He notices his dog tags read "Logan" on one side and "Wolverine" on the other; he pauses upon noticing Kayla's body but does not recognize her.

 In a mid-credits scene, Stryker is detained for questioning by MPs in connection with the death of General Munson, whom Stryker murdered to protect his experiment.
-In a post-credits scene, Weapon XI crawls out of the rocks and touches his head, which awakens and shushes the screen, revealing that he has survived being decapitated.
+In the theatrical post-credits scene, Logan is at a bar in Japan with the waitress asking if he's drinking to forget.
+He then answers : "No, I'm drinking to remember".
+In the home media post-credits scene, Weapon XI's hand crawls out of the rocks and touches his still living head.